P-Worthington/bwc-portfolio-project/README.md

 ### Content Area
 Below the hero image there is the content area of the website.
 The content is separated by headings and horizontal line elements to assist the user.
 Within several of the sub-headings there ar photographs these are positioned below the text on small devices and to the side on larger screen sizes, alternating between left and right.

+### Sign Up Button
+At the bottom of each of the pages is a large red button that stands out significantly from the rest of the page with the text 'Sign Up' within in.
+Pressing this button will lead the user to the Sign Up page.

 ### Footer
 Within the footer area of the document there are 4 links to social media platforms arranged in a list and separated to spread the width of the screen.
 Each of the social media links also contains the equivalent Font Awesome icon.